iamsumendra/apna-resturent-app/README.md

 step-4 install dependency using commond: npm i

-step-5 for run our project write in cmd using this command: npm run start
+step-5 for run our project write in cmd using this command: npm start

 step-6finally we are get out put successfull locally browser on port number 3000